MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/APC-HOL.md

 ##### APC SDK: Device Location

 Device location verification can fail if the operator line owner has not given location verification permission for this application.
-More on this and how to approach it in code [here](#handling-consent-permission-for-locaction-verification)
+More on this: [Device Location Verification](#device-location-verification)

 1. Add code to access the subclient for sim-swap from the base client created earlier `apcClient`:
 ```csharp